MaterialFoundry/MaterialPlane/README.md

 <b>This module requires external hardware that you probably don't have lying around, which means that you have to spend (at least) $40 on getting this module to work.
 The module is still in development, and probably contains bugs.
-Make sure that you're willing to risk spending money on something that might not work as intended.</b>
+Make sure that you're willing to risk spending money on something that might not work as intended.<br>
+It is also possible that the hardware might change, for improved mini detection.
+I'll probably keep supporthing the current version, but I can't promise anything</b>

 # Material Plane
 Material Plane is a <a href="https://foundryvtt.com/">Foundry VTT</a> module that allows physical minis to be tracked by Foundry when using a horizontally mounted TV.
 This allows you to bring the joy of physical minis into Foundry.<br>